 Related: You might like this buying guide on the Best Undershirts for Men.

 A good base layer and undershirt will help to regulate your body temperature keeping you cool when it’s hot and warm when it’s cold.
 Look for light thermals that will provide insulation.
 You’ll want for your base layers to be form fitting and lighter.
 This will provide more comfort and and your outer layers will drape more cleanly.

 Some of my favorite base layers are from UNIQLO’s HeatTech line of long and short sleeve shirts (turtlenecks, v-necks, crewnecks) and Tain’s Thermal Underwear Set which is perfect to wear as a base layer under your winter.
 Or you can wear them to sleep like I do in the winter time.

 Can’t go wrong with a mini flask to carry around your favorite liquor of choice.
 Myself, I’m a whiskey bourbon kinda guy.
 It’ll help to warm you right up.
 If you want something fancier, check out Huckberry’s Whiskey Leatherworks copper flask.

 Chapped lips are the worst.
 It not only looks bad, but also hurts.
 To avoid unhealthy or worse, bleeding lips, use lip balm regularly in the cold weather to keep your lips moisturized, feeling and looking healthy.

-In addition to the lip balms above, I’ve been using the new Tiege Hanley lip balm for the past several weeks.
+In addition to the lip balms above, I’ve been using the new Tiege Hanley lip balm for the past few years now.
 I spoke with the Tiege team and it seems that a lot has gone into their formulation and it definitely shows.
 From the texture to the scent, they really nailed it.